 Our principal reason for amending and restating the 2012 Incentive Equity Plan is to increase the number of common shares available for issuance.
 The Revised Incentive Plan will increase the maximum number of shares available for awards from 6,000,000 to 11,000,000, an increase of 5,000,000 common shares (or 3.26 percent of our outstanding common shares as of May 19, 2014).
-Shareholder approval of the Revised Incentive Plan also is intended to constitute renewed approval of the material terms for qualified performance-based compensation under Section 162(m) of the Code to preserve our ability to potentially design certain tax deductions limited under Section 162(m) of the Code.
+Shareholder approval of the Revised Incentive Plan also is intended to constitute renewed approval of the material terms for qualified performance-based compensation under Section 162(m) of the Code to preserve our ability to potentially design certain types of awards under the Revised Incentive Plan so that they may be able to satisfy the requirements for "performance-based compensation," and may permit Cliffs to avoid having certain tax deductions limited under Section 162(m) of the Code.